ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/security/authentication/lets-encrypt-certificates.markdown

 Updating DNS records for your domain can be acheived by running the Setup Wizard again or by using a dedicated page at the RavenDB website.

-The [Customers Portal](https://customers.ravendb.net) allows you to easily edit DNS records which are associated with your license.
+You can easily edit the DNS records which are associated with your license using the [Customers Portal](https://customers.ravendb.net).

 ## Related articles